DMS Bridge Alumni Profiles

 Another appeal of Butler’s DMS Bridge was how soon after PA school he could start.

 “Once you leave school, you’re juggling life, paying off loans, you’re off the school pace.
-DMS Bridge sets you up for your future while you’re still focused on being a student,” Simons said.
+DMS Bridge sets you up for your future while you’re still focused on being a student,” Simons says.
 “It’s just another seven months of classes, and you have a complete educational experience.”

 The fully online DMS Bridge program also relieves students of substantial costs.

 “As I said, I don’t see a single downside.
 If you’re anticipating getting a doctorate education and you’re still in PA school, plan on enrolling in the DMS Bridge program.
-The experience is something I’ll never forget,” Simons said.
+The experience is something I’ll never forget,” Simons says.

 Today, Simons works at Schweiger Dermatology Group and is a postdoctoral researcher with DMS Bridge Program Director Cody Sasek on a project directly affecting PA education, a field Simons may enter someday.

-“We are examining certain personal attributes of PA program directors to understand the deciding factors around attrition,” Simons said.
+“We are examining certain personal attributes of PA program directors to understand the deciding factors around attrition,” Simons says.
 “As the number of PA programs grow, stability in good leadership is key to ensuring that the PA profession is successful in years to come.”

-Choosing to become a PA in the military means more stress and responsibility, said Dr. Aubrey Brown, 1st Lt. in the U.S. Air Force and a PA-C. Immediately studying to become a Doctor of Medical Science (DMS) added even more—but as someone who takes the branch’s “Faster and Smarter” objective to heart, Brown found the structure of Butler University’s DMS Bridge program irresistible.
+Immediately studying to become a Doctor of Medical Science (DMS) added even more—but as someone who takes the branch’s “Faster and Smarter” objective to heart, Brown found the structure of Butler University’s DMS Bridge program irresistible.

 The two-semester accelerated program is fully online.
 By applying a recently graduated PA’s clinical hours, the program can be finished in less time and at a lower cost than waiting until later in a PA’s career.